 Publishing content is going to be the core of your business because it's what drives traffic to your website.
 Traffic (people) is how you make affiliate sales.

 To publish content, go to the “Posts” tab, then “Add New”.

 The basic structure of your site can be customized using the Appearance tab.
 Each theme is different, so you may see a variety of new options as well.
 These options could be a unique design for your home page, extra widgets or menu spots, footers, and logo options.

 I always tell people to start with a simple theme.
 All those fancy things you see on demo websites look nice, but there are many problems with them:

 - they can be resource heavy and slow down your site

 - there's a learning curve to these customizations which delays progress in other areas of your business

 - many times they are ineffective at creating a better user experience or generating revenue

 Your home page will by default, be your “blog roll”.
-The blog roll is where all your fresh posts are listed.
+The blog roll is where all your newly published articles (posts) are listed.
 You'll see an excerpt automatically generated for each article, then a visitor can click the content to read the full post.

 Because you haven't published anything yet, your blog roll, and therefore homepage will be blank or have default content which you can delete.
-Here's my blog roll on my website.
-I have a bunch of extra stuff at top, which is a feature of my theme.
+Here's my blog roll on my website from a previous design I used.

 What Do Widgets Do?